sergiohinojosa/easytravel-sre/README.md

  │   └── jmeter.conf.yaml                                    JMeter configuration for Keptn
  ├── sli.yaml                                                SLI definitions for the project
  └── slo.yaml                                                SLO definitions for the project

+ deployment_schedule.md                                      Overview of the deployment schedule for easytravel CET.
 ```